mikhashev/personal-context-manager/docs/technical-description.md

    - Independence from a specific AI provider

 2. **Compared to built-in AI memory**:
-   - Unlimited data volume (versus a limit of ~10 messages)
+   - Extended data capacity compared to message-based history
    - Independence from the AI provider (compatibility with any AI)
    - Resilience to history clearing or system failures
    - Ability to structure and categorize data

 3. **Compared to manual context**:
-   - Time savings of up to 95% per session
+   - Significant time savings per session
    - Structured and accurate information
    - Consistency of data between sessions
    - Ability to update data based on conversation results